 On the eve of Jobe flying for a second interview for a position as Vice President of Circulation for the Los Angeles Times, Lorenz suggested he stay home in Kentucky and start his own newspaper company instead of continuing to run everyone else’s.

 On Christmas Eve, 1997, Jobe got approval from banker Chester Porter for a loan In the amount of $360,000 for the partial purchase of the Butler County Banner and Green River Republican Newspaper in Morgantown, Kentucky.

 On February 1, 1998, the Jobe’s took ownership of this newspaper through the creation of Jobe Publishing, Inc.

 Since that time Jeff Jobe not only grew his family with the addition of two daughters Reagan and McKenna but corporately as well.
-Jobe Publishing to now own seven countywide newspapers in Barren, Butler, Edmonson, Hart, Metcalfe, Monroe and Russell.
+Jobe Publishing to now own seven countywide newspapers in Allen, Barren, Butler, Cumberland, Edmonson, Hart, Metcalfe, and Russell.
 These newspapers in their own right have rich century old histories and once boasted their own corporate identities.

 With rising printing costs Jobe saw a need to assure themselves a controllable printed product so in 2003 they purchased the commercial printing operation of the Cave Country Print Shop.
 This 30,000 square foot facility houses a complete state-of-the-art book, magazine and newspaper publishing and commercial print company.